 The PMA for All app is designed to help families, especially those with children on the autism spectrum, prepare for a day at the museum.
-Available for free download on Google Play.
+Available for free download on the Apple App Store and Google Play.

 We strive to make our collection and exhibitions accessible to everyone through engaging guided tours and workshops, offered both at the museum and offsite.
 To participate in our specialized accessibility tours and programs, please register in advance by emailing AccessProg@philamuseum.org.
 COVID-19 restrictions on group size and program offerings may apply.

 Specially trained museum guides lead a variety of tours to help individuals and groups with disabilities get the most from their visit.
 Visitors who learn best by handling materials can examine art reproductions before their tour.
 To arrange your tour, email us at AccessProg@philamuseum.org.

 Visitors with Mobility, Hearing, Visual, or Intellectual Disabilities